 Instead, we have created a dizzying mind-melt of a system that effectively penalizes parents — any way you slice it.
 On top of that goodness help you if you don’t have an understanding boss or workplace — if and when a family situation needs your attention —- and there are plenty of those situations out there.

 This is not about seeing parenting as a job, it is about supporting families financially by recognizing the importance of parenting.

 In many places the joke remains — “you better put your name on that daycare list the second you conceive.”
-Barely humourous.
+Barely humorous.
 Painfully true.

 So why not realize that the only way to truly build a strong society is by building strong families.
 A happy employee is a productive employee, no?

 Ottawa with likely the same predictable fare — corporate tax cuts, and blah, blah, blah.
 The rich will likely get richer, the poor, poorer, and the middle class (comprised of many families) will probably get stretched even further.

 That elastic is going to burst soon, and it’s time that we as a society stared that fact in the eye.

 Instead of focusing on the result, why not focus on the symptom instead.
 Some of the results?
 Rather than throw more money into security, policing, bigger jails, health issues, divorce lawyers, how about addressing the symptom — the compromised state of many families today.

 As any parent will learn or already knows —- at the end of the day every child just wants their parents’ attention.
 Instead of paying a host of non-family members to do that (coaches, instructors, educators, etc), why not empower parents to be able to do that themselves…if that is their wish.